epersson1/FoundryData/modules/midi-qol/README.md

   * `saveDC=number`
   * `saveDamage=halfdamage/nodamage/fulldamage` - default nodamage
   * `saveRemove=true/false` - remove effect on save - default true.
-  * `saveMagic=true/false` (default false) The saving throw is treated as a "magic saving throw" for the purposes of magic resistance.
+  * `saveMagic=true/false`- (default false) The saving throw is treated as a "magic saving throw" for the purposes of magic resistance.
-  * `actionSave=true/false`.
-If true midi won't roll the save but leave it to the player.
+  * `actionSave=roll/dialog` - if present, prompts for the roll rather than rolling automatically. `roll` will post a non-automated reminder in the chat log, while `dialog` opens an automated prompt window.
+Values of `0` or `false` will be treated as if this parameter is not present, and `true` or anything else will be treated as `roll`.
 For actionSaves you can specify more than one save type, e.g.
     * `saveAbility=dex|con`, means check dex or con saving throws,
     * `saveAbility=acr|ath` to allow an athletics or acrobatics roll.
-[See more](https://gitlab.com/tposney/midi-qol/-/tree/v11#overtime-effects-action-save).
+[See more](#overtime-effects-action-save).

  * `damageBeforeSave=true/false` - true means the damage will be applied before the save is adjudicated (Sword of Wounding) and false means the damage will only apply if the save is failed.